 As a plaintiff, you have the burden of showing the defendant owed you a legal duty.
 You can provide evidence showing the defendant had a legal obligation to drive safely and prevent an accident.
 Second, you will need to show that the defendant breached their duty of care by not acting as expected from a prudent, reasonable person.
 After showing the defendant’s breach of duty, you will need to prove causation or the link between the defendant’s negligence and your losses.
 Finally, you will need to demonstrate you suffered losses due to your accident.

-The court may grant you compensation once you have shown the existence of these four elements in your claim.
-The compensation you can expect from your case will depend on your case’s specific circumstances.
-A skilled Maryland car accident attorney can help you understand what you can expect from your case.
+The court may grant you compensation once you have shown the existence of these four elements in your claim. the compensation you can expect from your case will depend on your case’s specific circumstances.
+A skilled Maryland personal injury attorney can help you understand what you can expect from your case.

 Maryland Car Accident Lawyer Offering Free Consultations